-I have been in the Environmental Studies and Sciences Department since 2011 where I teach and conduct research in the earth sciences.
+Since 2011, I have been teaching and conducting research in the Environmental Studies and Sciences Department at Ithaca College.
 My goal is to prepare my students for success in graduate school and/or the workplace upon graduation.
 At the same time, I want to instill a sense of responsibility toward the environment with the hope that they will lead society to a better, more sustainable place.

 The courses I teach include:

 - Environmental Seminar

 - Environmental Research

 For motivated students, I provide opportunities for exciting and relevant research.
 My research group uses the local area to asses water quality and test for heavy metal contamination in the sediments of Fall Creek.
 Other students have been helping me with understanding geology and oceanography of the seafloor surrounding the Galapagos Islands.
 I maintain a lab in CNS 272 that contains an extensive rock and mineral collection, an Olympus polarizing microscope, a Dionex IC-900 ion chromatograph, and a muffle furnace.
 The lab is well equipped to analyze water for a variety of common inorganic species.